Dwood15/mediaplayer/README.md

 ## Motivation

-Frustrated with the absolutely garbage state of typical media player shuffle solutions?
+I have become frustrated with the absolutely garbage state of typical media player shuffle solutions.

 The ONLY goal of this player is to shuffle songs and provide a sane algorithm for when new ones are played.